What Does Weed Mold Look Like?

 Is mold on weed common?

-Bud rot and mold are fairly common, especially with home growers due to a lack of ventilation and an excess of moisture.
-Mold is a fungus that thrives in moist and humid environments with little adequate air ventilation.
-It reproduces through tiny airborne spores.
+Bud rot and mold are fairly common, especially with home growers due to excess moisture and poor ventilation.
+Mold is a fungus that thrives in humid environments and reproduces through tiny airborne spores.
+Improperly drying and curing cannabisโ€”or storing it in a damp or poorly ventilated spaceโ€”can also trigger mold growth, even if the buds feel dry on the outside.

 Humans typically inhale or ingest small amounts of mold spores daily, which are not harmful to a healthy immune system.
 Once your cannabis contains mold spores, it is challenging to get rid of them.
 They can survive combustion when heated and even the decarb process in an oven.